modular-magician/terraform-provider-google-beta/website/docs/r/gke_backup_backup_plan.html.markdown

   existing Backups under it.
 Backups created AFTER a successful update will automatically pick up the new value.
   NOTE: backupRetainDays must be >= backupDeleteLockDays.
-  If cronSchedule is defined, then this must be <= 360 * the creation interval.]
+  If cronSchedule is defined, then this must be <= 360 * the creation interval.
+  If rpo_config is defined, then this must be
+  <= 360 * targetRpoMinutes/(1440minutes/day)

 * `locked` -
   (Optional)